I didn’t eat for 40 hours.

 [bctt tweet=”The real danger is becoming irrelevant or easily replaced.” username=”ryanestis”]

-Case in point: I’m heading to Dallas to spend Friday with my client, AT&T, a company focused on equipping its workforce with digital skills.
+Case in point: My client, AT&T, is focused on equipping its workforce with digital skills.
 AT&T spends $30 million a year on reimbursing employees’ tuition costs.
 However, leadership also recognizes that investment simply isn’t enough.
 CEO Randall Stephenson issued a very clear directive to employees in the New York Times: Adapt or else:

 “There is a need to retool yourself, and you should not expect to stop.
 People who do not spend five to 10 hours a week in online learning will obsolete themselves with the technology.”

 Take it to heart.
 “The 5-Hour Rule” is a page from the playbook of many widely-admired business leaders, including Elon Musk, Oprah Winfrey, Bill Gates, Warren Buffett and Mark Zuckerberg.
 The idea is simple: Set aside 5 hours a week for deliberate practice or learning.
 The read – reflect – experiment approach works: